 Continuity of care.Continuity of data.

-We help humanitarian and global health organizations get their health data working — from deploying clinical systems to training local teams to own them.
+We help humanitarian and global health organizations get through innovation and transformation — from deploying clinical systems to training local teams to own them.

 The tools are deployed.
 The data still isn't flowing.